-In addition, it should also be noted that Article 3 of Communique No. 2017/2 introduced a new paragraph to be included to Article 10 of Communique No. 2010/4.
+Moreover, Article 3 of Communique No. 2017/2 introduced a new paragraph to be included to Article 10 of Communique No. 2010/4.
 This new paragraph reads as follows:

-"If the control is acquired from various sellers by way of series of transactions in terms of securities within the stock exchange, the concentration could be notified to the Turkish Competition Board after the realization of the transaction provided that the following conditions are satisfied: (a) the concentration should be notified to the Turkish Competition Board without delay, (b) the voting rights attached to the acquired securities are not exercised or exercised solely to maintain the full value of its investments based on a derogation granted by the Turkish Competition Board.
-The Turkish Competition Board may impose conditions and obligations in terms of such derogation in order to ensure conditions of effective competition."
+"If the control is acquired from various sellers by way of series of transactions in terms of securities within the stock exchange, the concentration could be notified to the Competition Board after the realization of the transaction provided that the following conditions are satisfied: (a) the concentration should be notified to the Competition Board without delay, (b) the voting rights attached to the acquired securities are not exercised or exercised solely to maintain the full value of its investments based on a derogation granted by the Competition Board.
+The Competition Board may impose conditions and obligations in terms of such derogation in order to ensure conditions of effective competition."

-This newly introduced provision by Article 3 of Communique No. 2017/2 is similar to Article 7(2) of European Commission Merger Regulation.
+This provision by Article 3 of Communique No. 2017/2 is similar to Article 7(2) of European Commission Merger Regulation.
 At any rate, although there was no similar specific statutory rule in Turkey on this matter until the promulgation of Communique No. 2017/2, the case law of the Board were shedding light on this matter.